JetBrains/kotlin/libraries/tools/binary-compatibility-validator/ReadMe.md

 ## How to run

-Compile and run tests. `CasesPublicAPITest` verifies the tool itself, and `RuntimePublicAPITest` dumps the public API of `kotlin-runtime` and `kotlin-stdlib` jars, which must be built beforehand with maven.
+Compile and run tests. `CasesPublicAPITest` verifies the tool itself, and `RuntimePublicAPITest` dumps the public API of `kotlin-stdlib`, `kotlin-stdlib-jre7/8` and `kotlin-reflect` jars, which must be built beforehand with gradle.
+Use `clean assemble` tasks, since the incremental compilation currently doesn't produce all the required output.

-When substantial changes are made to the public API, it may be convenient to overwrite the entire dump and compare changes later before commiting: pass `-Doverwrite.output=true` property to the test to do so.
+When substantial changes are made to the public API, it may be convenient to overwrite the entire dump and compare changes later before committing: pass `-Doverwrite.output=true` property to the test to do so.

 Also you can use shared run configuration "Binary compatibility tests", which also